tynidev/tactix/README.md

 ## Overview

 TACTIX is a video-based coaching platform designed for youth sports teams.
 It allows coaches to upload game footage from YouTube and create interactive coaching sessions with time-synced feedback, drawings, and voice recordings.
-Players and parents can access personalized coaching points specific to them.
+Players and guardians can access personalized coaching points specific to them.

 ## Project Structure